kimjoar/writings/testing-js.md

 The last project I worked at had, by far, the best JavaScript I have ever worked with.
 It was also the first long project I have worked on that really put an effort into testing the JavaScript code.
+Throughout the next sections we will see some reasons as to why JavaScript tests might help with improving your JavaScript code.

 Less complexity
 ---------------

-This looks like JavaScript code I find in my old projects:
+This looks like JavaScript I find in my old projects:

 ```javascript
 function populateDropdownWithPersons(select) {